 Training may not start until the applicant has returned an executed (signed by both Commonwealth Corporation and the employer) Express Program Agreement and may not start prior to the approved start date listed on the agreement.
 Commonwealth Corporation is under no obligation to pay for training costs incurred prior to the Agreement start date.
-The expected amount of time it takes to process an agreement is 6 weeks; this should be taken into consideration in planning to send employees to a training program.
+It takes a minimum of 21 days to review an application and generate an agreement; this should be taken into consideration in planning to send employees to a training program.

 What do I need to know about the review process?
 How long does it take?

 All applications undergo an internal screening by Commonwealth Corporation.
-Decisions will be made in approximately 3-4 weeks; provided all application information is complete and all required materials have been submitted.
+It takes a minimum of 21 days to review an application and generate an agreement, provided all application information is complete and all required materials have been submitted.
 Training may not start without an executed agreement.

 What are the criteria for approval?

 Applicants will be reviewed using the following criteria:

 - Effective 9/1/2020, a business or labor organization of any size that contributes to the Workforce Training Fund